rabbitmq/rabbitmq-server/deps/rabbitmq_codegen/README.extensions.md

         ...

     if __name__ == "__main__":
-        amqp_codegen.do_main(generateHeader, generateImpl)
+        amqp_codegen.do_main_dict({"header": generateHeader,
+                                   "body": generateImpl})

-The reasons for this split, such as they are, are that
+The reasons for allowing more than one action, are that

  - many languages have separate "header"-type files (C and Erlang, to name two)